Moor's Charity School

-Moor's Charity School was founded in 1754 in Lebanon, Connecticut (now in the town of Columbia), by the Puritan Calvinist minister Eleazar Wheelock to provide education for Native Americans who desired to be missionaries to the native tribes.
+Moor's Charity School was founded in 1754 in Lebanon, Connecticut (now in the town of Columbia), by the Puritan Calvinist minister Eleazar Wheelock.
+His purpose in founding Moor's Charity School was to provide education to Native Americans in hopes that they would serve as missionaries to their native tribes.

 Eleazar Wheelock became involved in education when Samson Occom, a Mohegan Native American, asked Rev. Wheelock for instruction.
 The English School with teacher Eleazar Wheelock and just one Native student, Samson Occom, transformed into Moor's Indian Charity School.
+Wheelock was able to start Moor's Charity School because of a donation by Joshua Moor, who donated two acres of land and the school building.
+This donation led Wheelock to name the charity school after Moor.
 From 1750 to the early 1770s forty-nine Native American boys and eighteen Native American girls were educated at the school.